isomerpages/moe-dazhongpri/_dazhong-experience/Applied Learning Programme.md

 **v.
 Peaks of Excellence**

-*   In 2019, students from the school participated in a programme called Design for Change - with a group selected for presentation at the 2019 'Be The Change' Conference for their project on Food Waste.
 *   Student-Leaders collaborated with NEA and Dr Amy Khor to film an outreach video about the Wolbachia Project in HKN.
     ([https://www.facebook.com/207426072601175/posts/3776458299031250/?sfnsn=mo&extid=8lWF5osVF7n1qOqt](https://www.facebook.com/207426072601175/posts/3776458299031250/?sfnsn=mo&extid=8lWF5osVF7n1qOqt))
 *   IDE (Innovation, Design and Engineering) Maker Competition 2020: won the top 3 prizes (1st, 2nd, 3rd) for “Smart Solutions for Sustainable Resource Management”, with prototypes such as: